Irom Sharmila Chanu: International attention

 Sharmila was awarded the 2007 Gwangju Prize for Human Rights, which is given to "an outstanding person or group, active in the promotion and advocacy of Peace, Democracy and Human Rights".
 She shared the award with Lenin Raghuvanshi of People's Vigilance Committee on Human Rights, a northeastern Indian human rights organisation.
 In 2009, she was awarded the first Mayilamma Award of the Mayilamma Foundation "for achievement of her nonviolent struggle in Manipur".

 In 2010, she won a lifetime achievement award from the Asian Human Rights Commission.
 Later that year, she won the Rabindranath Tagore Peace Prize of the Indian Institute of Planning and Management, which came with a cash award of 5,100,000 rupees, and the Sarva Gunah Sampannah "Award for Peace and Harmony" from the Signature Training Centre.

 In 2013, Amnesty International declared her a Prisoner of conscience, and said she "is being held solely for a peaceful expression of her beliefs."
-The influence made by Irom Sharmila is often considered as powerful as the influences by personalities in the past and present.

 Subsequent work

 In October 2016, she launched a political party named Peoples' Resurgence and Justice Alliance to contest two Assembly constituencies of Khurai and Khangabok.
 Khangabok is the home constituency of Chief Minister Okram Ibobi Singh.
-In the 2017 Manipur Legislative Assembly election, the winner in Thoubal, Ibobi Singh, received 18,649 and Sharmila received 90 votes; the fewest of the five candidates.
+In the 2017 Manipur Legislative Assembly election Sharmila received 90 votes; the fewest of the five candidates.

+In February 2018 she was invited to take part in the annual Calcutta Soi Boi Mela where She made contact with many older activists some of whom have since died.

 In 2019, after the death of Gauri Lankesh, Sharmila criticized the NDA government, accusing it of disregarding people's sentiments when making policy decisions.
 In an interview with The Economic Times, she mentioned that she was no more interested in politics as she already experienced electoral politics and the dirtiness involved in the process.

+In the summer of 2022 Sharmila was invited to attend the Bangalore Literature Festival where she was allowed by the organizers to speak on behalf of the Telugu poet and academic Varavara "VV" Rao who was then under house arrest in a state far from where he and his family lived.
+She was able to bring half a dozen books signed by the authors at the festival when she met VV in Mumbai where he remains detained without trial.

+In the Autumn of 2023 she had been invited to the second Kerala state books festival via MLAs of the State communist party.

+The invitation was subsequently withdrawn after she informed them that she would reprise what she had done at the Bangalore Literature Festival the year before.

 After the MHA tweeted removal of the AFSPA from swathes of the North East the Chief Minister of Manipur called for a day of celebration to which he would invite Irom Sharmila as a guest.